virgili0/Virgilio/content/purgatorio/launch-and-mantain-the-system/automation-and-reproducibility.md

 ---
 title: Automation and Reproducibility
 author: clone95
-description: This guide introduces you to the best practices of the Data Science process automation and research reproducibility.
+description: This guide introduces you to best practices of the Data Science process automation and research reproducibility.
 ---

 # Index